sijeo/dr_vehicle/platform/pi/README.md

 - Instantiates the MPU-6050 on I2C1 at 0x68 (or 0x69 if AD0=1).
 - Connects INT to GPIO17, enabling low-jitter buffered capture.
 - Sets optional defaults (FSR/ODR) read by your driver from DT.
-- Without the DTS/overlay, Linux won’t create the IIO node and the test apps won’t find iio:deviceN.
+- Without the DTS/overlay, Linux won't create the IIO node and the test apps won't find iio:deviceN.

 ## Build and run the test apps